Denham, Western Australia: Facilities

 There is a crisis centre, two churches, a unit of the Red Cross, Returned Services League, plus the usual amenities, facilities and social organisations found in any small Australian rural town, such as grocery and hardware shops, a hairdressing salon, hotels, caravan parks, various types of holiday accommodation, butcher, and tourist and souvenir shops.
 There is also a restaurant called Old Pearler Restaurant.
 Social organisations include a bowls club, golf club, speedway, arts society, film club, pistol club, bridge club, crafts group, youth association and facilities for various sports such as netball, cricket and football.

 There is no resident doctor, but a full-time nurse is in charge of the local Silver Chain Nursing post.
 Currently a medical practitioner flies in for two days once a week.
 Emergency services, such as Fire Brigade, Ambulance, State Emergency Service and Marine Rescue, are operated entirely by volunteers.
 Electricity is provided by a wind-diesel power plant.
 In 2020, Western Australia’s remote energy provider Horizon Power embarked on a ground-breaking hydrogen demonstration project to replace the diesel generators, with a trial commencing in late 2022.

 Tourism

-The tourist industry – which functions mainly from April until September – witnesses an influx of over 250,000 people passing through the shire on the main North West Coastal Highway of which approximately 110,000 actually come into the communities including Denham and Monkey Mia.
+The tourist industry – which functions mainly from April until September – results in an influx of over 250,000 people passing through the shire on the main North West Coastal Highway, of which approximately 110,000 go to Denham and Monkey Mia.
 The 150 km stretch of road linking the highway with Denham is known as World Heritage Drive.

-A number of tour operators have land and water based operations using both Monkey Mia and Denham as their base.
+A number of tour operators have land- and water-based operations using both Monkey Mia and Denham as their base.

 Ocean Park Aquarium is located 10 km south of Denham, and has Western Australia's largest shark lagoon.
-It is one of the very few places in the country where tiger sharks can be seen, the daily shark feedings are a major visitor drawcard.
+It is one of the very few places in the country where tiger sharks can be seen, and the daily shark feedings are a major visitor drawcard.

 Transport

-There is an all-weather airstrip, Monkey Mia Airport (also known as Shark Bay Airport), which has Regional Express Airlines operating regular services as the main tourist fly-in location for Denham and Monkey Mia.
+There is an all-weather airstrip, Monkey Mia Airport (also known as Shark Bay Airport).
+Regional Express Airlines operates regular services as the main tourist fly-in for Denham and Monkey Mia.